User session timeouts explained

 Max session lifetime — the maximum time a session can live, regardless of how often the other timers are reset.

-- Max idle time — the maximum amount of time between OpenID authentcation requests, or other visits to the OpenID Provider, such as profile or account settings page, if that page is tied to the same session / cookie.
+- Max idle time — the maximum amount of time between OpenID authentication requests, or other visits to the OpenID Provider, such as profile or account settings page, if those query the same session / cookie via the session store API (GET and PUT operations).

 The session is automatically closed and purged by the Connect2id server once any one of these three timeout events occurs.